JRCSTU/gearshift_calculation_tool/doc/usage.rst

 .. image:: ../doc/_static/images/about_sheet.*

-The input file of the GEARSHIFT tool is an excel file, structured in different sheets.
+The input file of the gearshift tool is an excel file, structured in different sheets.

   - **Case sheet:** The case sheet contains a list of cases that the tool will run.
   - **Vehicle sheet:** The vehicle sheet contains a list of vehicles along with their characteristics.